Do you have kittens available?

 Nulo Freestyle Cat & Kitten Salmon & Mackerel Pate

 IMPORTANT NOTE: Felines are obligate carnivores and for long term kidney health they need a high protein, high moisture diet to thrive.
-If you are able, feeding a well balanced raw diet is the best way to go; however, we understand that feeding raw is not for everyone.
+If you are able, feeding a well balanced prey model raw diet is the best way to go; however, we understand that feeding raw is not for everyone.
+Commercially available options like Viva Raw take the guesswork out of feeding raw, but for those interested in sourcing their meat/organ/bone and adding their own supplements, we can also highly recommend Hare-Today.

 Is there a specific type of water fountain or bowl that you use?